xyproto/orbiton/README.md

 Themes can be selected with the `ctrl-o` menu.
 The theme menu also lists the theme names, which can be specified in the `O_THEME` environment variable.

-The `O_THEME` environment variable is an exception to the claim that `o` is complettely configuration-free, but it is completely optional.
+The `O_THEME` environment variable is an exception to the claim that `o` is configuration-free, but it is completely optional.

 For using ie. the Synthwave theme, the `/usr/bin/sw` symlink can be used, or this can be added to `~/.profile`: